cardinalitypuzzles/cardboard/README.md

 ## Small Board

+For an overview of how to use Small Board and its features, see the [user guide](user-guide.md).

 For instructions on how to set up an existing deployment for a new hunt, see this [new hunt setup guide](new-hunt-setup.md).

 For development instructions, see below.